Coast Guard, DHS.

 II.
 Background, Purpose, and Regulatory History

 Under 5 U.S.C.
-553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 days after publication in the Federal Register.
-For the reasons discussed above, the Coast Guard finds that good cause exists.
+553(d)(3), the Coast Guard finds that good cause exists for making this rule effective less than 30 Start Printed Page 67993days after publication in the Federal Register, for the reasons discussed above.

 III.
 Legal Authority and Need for Rule

-The Coast Guard is issuing this rule under authority in 33 U.S.C.
-1231.
+The Coast Guard is issuing this rule under the authority in 46 U.S.C.
+70034.
 The Captain of the Port St. Petersburg has determined that potential hazards associated with the race, will be a safety concern for race participants, spectators, and vessels.
 This rule is needed to ensure the safety of life for vessels and persons within the navigable waters of the safety zone during the Firestone Grand Prix of St. Petersburg, Florida.

 IV.
 Discussion of the Rule

-This rule establishes a safety zone from 6 a.m. on March 8, 2019 through 10 p.m. on March 10, 2019.
-The safety zone will cover all navigable waters within a specified area of Tampa Bay, St. Petersburg.
-The duration of the zone is intended to ensure the safety of the public and these navigable waters during the race event.
+This rule establishes a safety zone daily from 6:00 a.m. until 10:00 p.m., on October 23, 2020 through October 25, 2020.
+The safety zone will cover all navigable waters within a specified area of Tampa Bay, St. Petersburg, Florida.
+The duration of the zone is intended to ensure the safety of the public and designated navigable waters during the race event.
 No vessel or person will be permitted to enter, transit through, anchor in, or remain within the safety zone without obtaining permission from the Captain of the Port St. Petersburg or a designated representative.